Diffusion-State Policy Optimization for Masked Diffusion Language Models: Introduction

-To address this gap, we propose \method\ (\emph{Diffusion-State Policy Optimization}; Fig.~\ref{fig:concept}), a plug-in credit-assignment layer that optimizes intermediate filling decisions via fixed-state comparisons (\S~\ref{sec:method}).
-Motivated by the policy-gradient formulation~\citep{williams1992simple,sutton1999policy}, we treat a partially-masked sequence as the \state{state} and the token assignments to its masked positions as the \action{action}.
-At selected intermediate states, \method\ resamples multiple candidate fillings from rollout-cached logits, forms draft completions, evaluates the same terminal reward, and updates only the newly filled tokens.
-Because each denoising step outputs distributions for all masked positions, this branching reuses rollout logits and requires no additional multi-step diffusion rollouts. \method\ is modular and can be trained jointly with standard terminal-feedback policy optimization (Alg.~\ref{alg:dispo}).
+To exploit intermediate rollout information for state-conditioned credit assignment, we propose \emph{Diffusion-State Policy Optimization} (\method), a plug-in objective for MDLM policy optimization (Fig.~\ref{fig:concept}).
+Motivated by policy-gradient learning~\citep{williams1992simple,sutton1999policy}, \method\ treats an intermediate masked sequence as the \state{state} and its mask fillings as the \action{action}.
+At selected states, it fixes the masked sequence, samples alternative fillings from rollout-cached logits, scores the resulting branched completions with the base terminal reward function, and updates only the newly filled tokens.
+Since \method\ only requires intermediate masked states and masked-position logits already produced during rollout, it adds same-state training comparisons without additional multi-step diffusion rollouts or optimizer updates.
+Thus, \method\ can be plugged into terminal-feedback MDLM PO methods as a credit-assignment objective (Alg.~\ref{alg:dispo}).

-We formalize a fixed-state expected-return objective for intermediate-state branching and show that \method\ yields a valid policy-gradient estimator for it (Theorem~\ref{thm:step-pg}).
-Moreover, the step-wise update reuses the same rollouts as terminal-feedback policy optimization (Fig.~\ref{fig:concept}), so the two objectives can be optimized jointly as a single mixed objective in expectation (Theorem~\ref{thm:mixed}).
-Finally, restricting updates to newly filled tokens and averaging over same-state branches reduces variance in step-wise gradient (Propositions~\ref{prop:var} and~\ref{prop:compute}).
+We formalize \method\ as a fixed-state expected-return objective over branched completions and derive a policy-gradient estimator for state-conditioned mask filling (Theorem~\ref{thm:step-pg}).
+This objective can be mixed with terminal-feedback PO using the same rollouts, giving a joint objective in expectation and supporting \method\ as a plug-in objective (Theorem~\ref{thm:mixed}).
+Our analysis further motivates updating only newly filled tokens and averaging over same-state branches, which reduce variance and improve the efficiency of the step-wise update (Propositions~\ref{prop:var} and~\ref{prop:compute}).